 We have subjected the manually partitioned devices to a uniform endurance test.
 We have installed Final Fantasy IX on all devices.
 The game is 1.8 GB in size.
 After installation, it's easy to see which of the two memories, internal or SD card, had its memory space used.
 In all cases, after the installation on the SD card, 1.8 GB less space was available.
 A success of this extent cannot be achieved with SD cards formatted as interchangeable memory, since complete data migration is not possible.

 Compare the values of the internal memory and the SD card memory in the screenshot for proof.

 Of course, the question is what happens when the MicroSD card is removed from the system.
 Actually, it creates a serious problem for your apps.
 After all, they can no longer access their data.
 Since the partitions with your operating system and the information for a factory reset are still stored in the internal memory, a removed or broken SD card can't do any harm.
 When we removed the MicroSD card, app icons were quickly replaced by a placeholder, which were immediately restored when reinstalled.

 If you lose the SD card or it has a defect, your data is lost.
 Since these are encrypted as the internal memory, you should not hope for a data recovery.
 Instead, regular backups are appropriate.
 But this rule applies anyway.
-So have fun with the cheap memory expansion of your Marshmallow smartphone.
+So have fun with the cheap memory expansion on your Marshmallow smartphone.

 Then you go back to the Memory & USB settings and tap Move data under Internal memory in the menu.
 Then you go to the SD card and format it as mobile memory.
-Do both steps (backing up and formatting) so that your data cannot be lost and you can use the SD card with other devices.
+Perform both steps (backing up and formatting) so that your data cannot be lost and you can use the SD card on other devices.

 Has this process worked for you?
 Which MicroSD card do you use?
 Let us know in the comments below.